kalinka03/kalinka03/README.md

 ## Frontend developer

   #### I am an experienced front-end developer with more than 5 years of professional experience.
-My career path started on a freelance platform, and I am currently working as a front-end developer at
+My career path started on a freelance platform, and I am currently working as a front-end developer